Book your stay

 Llofft Nant is a charming and comfortable stable conversion, part of the substantial outbuilding complex in Nant yard next to the Abbey.
 The Bardsey Island Trust's shop and exhibition is attached to the property.

 There is one good sized living-room/kitchen downstairs, with views to the north of the island, and one bedroom that has 2 single beds upstairs.

 There is an electric light in this building powered by solar panels and a gas fire is provided for heating downstairs.

 Please note: due to lack of fireplace, this property can be chilly during colder months.

 A semi-detached farmhouse, next to Hendy.
 This house was still occupied as a farmhouse until shortly after the Second World War.
 Hooks on the ceiling were originally used to hang cured salted bacon.

 The house is a mirror image of Hendy and two families or a large group, wishing to stay close together, often occupy both houses.
-There is 1 double room, 1 single and 1 room that has three single beds.
+There is 1 double room, 1 room that has three single beds and 1 ground floor single.
 There is a multi-fuel stove in the lounge.

 Nant is close to the Abbey Tower and a stone's throw from the Island's chapel.
 Views are west towards Ireland and Nant guests can also enjoy the sheltered garden to the rear of the house.

 Attached to Nant, Hendy also has a secluded garden where you may pick blackcurrants or raspberries when in season.

 This is the place to linger outside during the long summer twilight and to savour the scents of honeysuckle mingling in the night air with the echoes of nocturnal shearwater.